AmeeQAQ/SHA2Checker/README.md

 `-s`, `--sum`: Hash value issued by the file owner.
 *Taken directly from each argument's help text*.

-After that, you will be prompted with the hash generated alongisde the name of the digested file (a87b7d9f0... *foo.txt).
+After that, you will be prompted with the hash generated alongside the name of the digested file (a87b7d9f0... *foo.txt).
 The next prompt will be if both the checksum generated and the one provided as a parameter are equal or not.